drowninginthissea/Chess/README.md

-All the code from this repository is taken from a cool youtube channel: https://www.youtube.com/playlist?list=PLFk1_lkqT8MahHPi40ON-jyo5wiqnyHsL
+All the code from this repository is taken from a cool youtube channel: https://www.youtube.com/playlist?list=PLFk1_lkqT8MahHPi40ON-jyo5wiqnyHsL \n
 The code was written (copied :)) for exclusively educational purposes